ibm-cloud-docs/speech-to-text/faq-speaker-labels.md

 1.  <span style="color:#003F69">How do I synchronize the results from the JSON `speaker_labels` field with individual words of the transcription to re-create a conversation?</span>

     When you set the `speaker_labels` parameter to `true`, the service also forces the `timestamps` parameter to be `true`.
 You need to match the `from` and `to` fields of the individual speaker labels to the equivalent start and end times of the individually timestamped words.
-For an example of the fields to use and the results that can be achieved, see [Speaker labels](/docs/services/speech-to-text/output.html#speaker_labels).
+For an example of the fields to use and the results that can be achieved, see [Speaker labels example](/docs/services/speech-to-text/output.html#speakerLabelsExample).

 1.  <span style="color:#003F69">I have an audio file with ten individual speakers, but the service identifies no more than six of the speakers.
 Why?</span>